Basic tips for using privacy protocols on Ethereum

 These practices are aiming at uncompromised privacy which indirectly improves security, but many of them also benefit security directly.

-• Address privacy - use different addresses for deposits and withdrawals.
+- Address privacy - use different addresses for deposits and withdrawals.
 Most protocols allow you to use ‘relayers’ for the withdrawal: if used correctly, they cannot steal your funds and you can withdraw to a fresh address without the need for sending a transaction or gas.
+Address re-use in general is detrimental for your onchain privacy and can be avoided by some wallets automatically (e.g. with ‘stealth addresses’).

-• Time privacy - let time pass between deposit and withdrawal.
+- Time privacy - let time pass between individual deposits and withdrawals.
 During this time, the anonymity set of depositors can only grow.
-Do not withdraw during the same local time of day as the deposit(s).
+Do not cluster transactions during the same local time of day.
 Active wallets of non-bots can be easily profiled as to their user’s timezone.

-• IP address privacy - apply web2 best practices.
-Disassociating your deposit wallet from your withdrawal wallet is useless if you associate both with your full identity.
-This happens through web2 fingerprinting.
-You can minimize your web2 fingerprint by using VPNs, removing cookies and other browser data regularly, and generally changing your environment between your deposit and your withdrawal.
+- IP address privacy - apply web2 best practice.
+Disassociating your deposit wallet from your withdrawal wallet onchain is useless if you associate both with identifying information offchain.
+This happens through web2 fingerprinting like your IP address or browser data.
+You can minimize your web2 fingerprint by using VPNs, removing cookies and other browser data regularly, and generally changing your digital environment between your deposit and your withdrawal.

-• Privacy discipline - always keep privacy in mind and use redundancy.
+- Discipline - always keep privacy in mind and use redundancy.
 A small mistake at any later point in time can doxx an address that was safe before.
-Most of these practices also minimize data harvesting in less sensitive areas of digital life so they are worth following habitually.
+Most of these practices also minimize data harvesting in less sensitive areas of digital life so they are worth following habitually, because privacy should be normal.